 Despite the slow pace of Yin yoga, it is increasingly featuring on studio schedules everywhere.
 It might be less enticing than your vigorous, sweat-inducing flow, but once you spend more time in the passive, static stretches of Yin you’ll reap the surprising rewards of slowing things down, turning inward and moving deeper.

-PRAVAYAMA talks to Yin experts Melanie McLaughlin, founder of The Yin Space and Duncan Peak, founder of Power Living to understand why Yin has become a huge movement in the world of yoga.
+Yin experts Melanie McLaughlin, founder of The Yin Space and Duncan Peak, founder of Power Living explain why Yin has become a huge movement in the world of yoga.
 Here, Melanie and Duncan explain the physical and meditative benefits and make a strong case for scheduling in some Yin.

 If a dynamic, sweaty class is your practice of habit, you might be missing out.
 Melanie says to not see Yin as equally important to more energetic (Yang) styles of yoga is overlooking some amazing aspects of ourselves and our body.
 “Yin has a very different attitude and approach to a Yang practice, giving us an opportunity to experience ourselves slower, gentler, more mindful, meditative, introspective and patient.

 “We are such a fast-forward moving society based on overworking, overachieving and overwhelm, constantly in our sympathetic (fight or flight) nervous system.
 For the majority, it’s a welcome relief to drop into ‘rest and digest’, our para-sympathetic nervous system, to remember how good and necessary it is, and how missing this side of ourselves has been.”